Newsletter provides actions and filters to third party plugins and themes so they can extend it with new features and integrations.

 function is a WP core function to add true/false filters in a compact way.

 This filter is invoked BEFORE saving the user after a subscription request.
-The user is an object and could be an existing user if the repeated subscriptions are allowed.
+The user is an object and could be an existing user if repeated subscriptions are allowed.
 This is not a filter to clock or validate a subscription!

 add_filter("newsletter_user_subscribe", "my_filter_newsletter_user_subscribe", 10, 1); function my_filter_newsletter_user_subscribe($user) { // Change something return $user; }